 I’ve looked at plenty of artist’s websites in my time as an arts and culture columnist and almost every single one of them has just three main pages: a brief bio, a gallery page and a contact page.

 Don’t get me wrong.
-This is a great starting point for many artists.
+This is a great starting point.
 I understand that setting up a well designed, functional website can take a lot of work, a lot of money.
 Or both.

-I’m going to be a pain in the ass and answer that question with another.
+I’m going to be a pain in the arse and answer that question with another.

 Why go to the cost and the effort of creating a beautiful website to feature all your creative work, then leave off the ingredient that enables your reader to connect with your work?

 You only have to look at long-time blogger, musician, artist and author Amanda Fucking Palmer, to see how blogging has brought her closer to her fans by making them feel like they’re part of her team behind the scenes.
 She’s a bare-all kinda gal, who loves to connect with fans world-wide in her punk-ass, endearing, love-life-because-its-messy voice.
 And she absolutely rocks it.

 What if her website was just a playlist of songs to be bought, a placeholder for her book, a gallery for her gigs and nothing else?
 It would just feel disingenuous.

 Her blog is the place where she brings herself as the artist to the table.
 She shows the world how she creates, how she breathes life into her work and in doing so she sets it free.

 This is what a blog can do for you.

 Here’s the thing.
-People connect with people and blogging helps you do that.
+People connect with people, not brands or logos: blogging helps you do that.